List of Twin Star Exorcists characters: Basara

 The first and oldest of the eleven Basara.
-She is labeled as "most powerful" though inexplicably has low enchantments and shares striking resemblances to Abe no Seimei.
-Chinu's actually a prototype Impurity long experimented on in Ashiya Doman's research to countermeasure the King of Impurities.
+She is labeled as the "most powerful", though she has relatively low enchantments and bears a striking resemblance to Abe no Seimei.
+Chinu is actually a prototype Impurity that was extensively experimented on in Ashiya Dōman's research as a countermeasure to the King of Impurities.
 Unlike other Basara, she takes a keen interest in human society.
-Meeting Benio in person, like many previous female Twin stars, Chinu offered her dormant powers to be awakened at the cost of her humanity.
-In the past, Chinu and Sakanashi have naturally fought each other face-to-face for seven decades to the point of being estranged lovers.
-He couldn't comprehend Chinu's flawless intentions in cultivating Magano and building a village for the sake of coexistence no matter how hopeless it seemed.
-After the first sighting of King Kegare, Chinu instructs the Twin Star to deliver the Miko in a time-limited area (539 days inside = 77 days outside) and use an alternative in exorcising the Kegare's second coming to avoid any more casualties.
-Using her life force in powering and lifting the time barrier went the price of her body to biologically aging at a fast rate and turning to dust, dying in peace.
+Upon meeting Benio in person, as with many previous female Twin Stars, Chinu offered to awaken her dormant powers at the cost of her humanity.
+In the past, Chinu and Sakanashi fought each other for seven decades, eventually becoming estranged lovers.
+He could not comprehend Chinu's intentions in cultivating Magano and building a village for coexistence, no matter how hopeless it seemed.
+After the first sighting of King Kegare, Chinu instructs the Twin Stars to deliver the Miko within a time-limited area (539 days inside equals 77 days outside) and to use an alternative method to exorcise the Kegare's second coming in order to avoid further casualties.
+By using her life force power to maintain the time barrier, her body rapidly aged, and turned to dust, and she died in peace.